 When choosing your cut, also consider why you are purchasing the stone.
 For investments and rings, the round cut is recommended; however, this all comes down to your personal preference.

 After choosing your cut, consider which colour you are interested in.
-Pink diamonds come in a variety of hues and shades, and the majority have underlying colours of purple, orange or brown.
+Australian pink diamonds come in a variety of hues and shades, and the majority have underlying colours of purple, orange or brown.
 If you already have an idea of which shade you would like, take a moment to consider the saturation.
 The higher the saturation, the bolder the colour.

 This all comes down to personal choice and which colour appeals to you the most.
 If you are interested in purchasing a pink diamond as an investment, also consider how the rarity plays into it.
 Pink diamonds are rare, which means that the colour combinations are unique, with every diamond differing.
 Some colour combinations may be rarer than others, therefore making better investments.